Read the following sentence.

 Jack plays the violin.
 Jack is my brother.

 Although this makes sense, it sounds better to add the extra information to the first sentence.
+We call this parenthesis.

 Jack, my brother, plays the violin.

-We use commas to make the sentence easier to read and understand.
+Here, we have used commas to make the sentence easier to read and understand.
 Without the commas it would look strange.

 Jack my brother plays the violin.